uprm-research-resto/coliform-project/README.md

 ```

 ##Remote Programming using PC
-Guide still in progress...
-In order to run programs in the Raspberry Pi from your Windows, Linux, or Mac PC, you need to setup an ssh connection.
-You can do this with PyCharm IDE, following this: [Remote Programming of Raspberry Pi using PyCharm](http://www.codeproject.com/Tips/987276/Remote-Programming-of-RaspberryPi-using-PyCharm)

-For Windows, download: [OpenSSH](https://www.mls-software.com/opensshd.html) and [MobaXterm](http://mobaxterm.mobatek.net/MobaXterm_Setup_9.3.msi), before setting up on PyCharm.

-On Windows make sure to run MobaXterm and open an ssh connection, before opening Pycharm:
+###Remote Desktop
 RPi default login:
 ```bash
 Username: pi
 Password: raspberry
 ```

+Connect Remotely to RPi desktop using Mac: [Remote connection to Raspberry Pi 3, Mac](https://www.youtube.com/watch?v=F_eUCMXhvgk)

+Connect Remotely to RPi using Windows: [Connect wirelessly to Raspberry Pi](https://www.youtube.com/watch?v=toWBmUsWD6M)

+Connect Remotely to RPi desktop using Windows: [Access Raspberry Pi Desktop (Windows)](https://www.youtube.com/watch?v=OE2FC1aSAqM)

+###Using Pycharm (Harder)
+This section is still in progress...

+In order to run programs in the Raspberry Pi from your Windows, Linux, or Mac PC, you need to setup an ssh connection.
+You can do this with PyCharm IDE, following this: [Remote Programming of Raspberry Pi using PyCharm](http://www.codeproject.com/Tips/987276/Remote-Programming-of-RaspberryPi-using-PyCharm)

+For Windows, download: [OpenSSH](https://www.mls-software.com/opensshd.html) and [MobaXterm](http://mobaxterm.mobatek.net/MobaXterm_Setup_9.3.msi), before setting up on PyCharm.

+On Windows make sure to run MobaXterm and open an ssh connection, before opening Pycharm:

 If you have any errors do the run the following on RPi terminal: